FAQ – International Applicants

-At SSE we have a small housing office that offers rooms and apartments to some of our international Master and Bachelor students, incoming exchange students, PhD students, guest researchers and visitors affiliated with SSE.
+At SSE we have an housing office that offers rooms and apartments to as many of our international Bachelor students, Master studens, incoming exchange students, PhD students, guest researchers and visitors affiliated with SSE.
 Read more about accommodation/housing through SSE here.

 We also recommend that you ask our international students about housing or anything else you might be wondering about.
 Chat with them and read their blog posts here.

 Study in Sweden also offers useful information here.

 What is the cost of living in Stockholm?